fridge-dev/blog/docs/about.md

 All opinions are my own.

 ### What is "Fridge" Dev?
-Do you develop software for refridgerators?

-It's just a cool name, might change it later.
+I wanted a cool name, might change it later.